Do you have a trusty pair of work boots you’re looking to take with you on the trail?

 Here are the major differences between the two styles.

-Both hiking boots and work boots are similar in that they feature lug soles, but if we look closer, we’ll see the shape and construction is much different.
+Both hiking boots and work boots are similar in that they feature lug soles, but if you look closer, you’ll see the shape and construction are much different.

 The rubber lug soles on each are slip-resistant and hold up well to rain, snow, and icy conditions.
 But with hiking boots, most brands have odd patterns that almost seem random.
 This variation can be a literal lifesaver when you’re on uneven ground.